leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

    The Union, Intersection and Difference between a Cube and a UV Sphere, with the modifier applied to the sphere and using the cube as target.

-This modifier needs a second object to be the target (the second operand) of the operation.
+This modifier needs a second mesh object, or collection of mesh objects, to be the target (the second operand) of the operation.

 .. warning::